hanatos/vkdt/src/tools/clut/readme.md

-## mkclut: generating a colour lut profile
+## vkdt-mkclut: generating a colour lut profile

 create a lookup table to be used as an input device transform by `vkdt`. it will convert camera rgb values to rec2020 coordinates. takes as input the known